romankouz/galatiq-case-invoices/README.md

 2. **Validation** — Our solution has been validated against the invoices in `data/invoices` acting as our golden dataset.
 Ideally, we would generate more synthetic examples to further stress test our performance on wider distribution of possible invoices.
 For now, we can demonstrate that our agent is able to identify a pay/reject decision with 100% accuracy on the golden dataset and identify the processing result sublabel with X% accuracy.

-3. **Approval** — Simulate VP-level review with rule-based decision-making (e.g., invoices over $10K require additional scrutiny).
-The agent should reason through approval/rejection with a reflection or critique loop.

-4. **Payment** — If the multi-agent system determines a payment can proceed safely, the payment function is called and the event is logged to our monitoring database.
-A similar action is performed in the event an invoice needs to be rejected, with explicit notes citing the reason for the rejection.
+3. **Approval** — Our agentic system has a data consolidator that populates the required fields of an invoice, an auditor who inspects the consolidated and raw data to make inferences about any potential red flags.
+Once the auditor feels comfortable with their assessment, and approver agent double checks the auditors work and compiles a final decision based on all available data.

+4. **Payment** — Payments are processed upon the approver agent approving the invoice.
+Payments AND rejections are logged to our invoices table in `data/invoices.db`.

 ## Technical Solution

 Our approach is written primarily in Python, leveraging LangGraph as our orchestration framework and xAI's (MODEL NAME) as the primary LLM our agents rely on.

 LangGraph was chosen over other orchestrations (including LangChain) because the agentic system makes update to a shared and structured state.
 Furthermore, tool calls can be handled with more control.
 Tool calls can be rejected for undesirable inputs and are directly embedded into the control flow of the system.
-For our purposes of outputing a rigid structure for consistent invoice evlaution, LangChain is the best (OPTION ON THE MARKET RIGHT NOW).
+For our purposes of outputing a rigid structure for consistent invoice evlaution, LangChain is an incredible candidate.

 For now, our agent runs locally, saving results in json files for simple evaluation and logging events in locally stored SQLite databases.

+Our example dataset also contains replicates.
+For security purposes, we do not ever upsert an invoice.
+Once an invoice number is processed, no invoice with the same identifier can go in its place.
+A new invoice with a new invoice number MUST be submitted.
+This way, retrieving an erroneous invoice is always possible without mutating or creating nested schemas.

 ### Architecture